jackyaz/docker.rsync/Readme.md

 A simple rsync server/client Docker image to easily rsync data within Docker volumes

+# Notice that this is a fork from https://hub.docker.com/r/eeacms/rsync - all credit goes here.
+# I have implemented the change from Issue #4 on github where we need persistent storage for our ssh keys.
+Mount your storage in /ssh_host_keys/

 ## Simple Usage

 Get files from remote server within a `docker volume`: